How to Print in Java

 Addition: 42

-Other java overload methods in print()
+Other Java Overloaded Methods in print()

-Overloaded Methods Print data format
+Overloaded Methods Print Data Format

 print(boolean b) This method shows the Boolean value